-The well-numbering system used by the Geological Survey indicates the locations of wells within the official rectangular subdivisions of the public lands, with reference to the Boise base line and meridian.
+The well-numbering system used by the U.S. Geological Survey indicates the locations of wells within the official rectangular subdivisions of the public lands, with reference to the Boise base line and meridian.
 The first two segments of a number designate the township and range.
-The third segment gives the section number, followed by two letters and a numeral, which indicate the quarter section, the 40-acre tract, and the serial number of the well within the tract, respectively.
-Quarter sections are lettered a, b, c, and d in counterclockwise order, from the northeast quarter of each section (fig. 4a).
-Within the quarter sections, 40-acre tracts are lettered in the same manner.
-Well 5N-40E-12cdl is in the SEXSWX sec.
+The third segment gives the section number, and it is followed by two letters and a numeral, which indicate the quarter section, the 40-acre tract, and the serial number of the well within the tract, respectively.
+Quarter sections are lettered a, b, c, and d in counterclockwise order, from the northeast quarter of each section (fig. 5).
+Within the quarter sections 40-acre tracts are lettered in the same manner.
+Well 5N-40E-12cd1 is in the SE1/4SW1/4 sec.
 12, T. 5 N., R. 40 E., and is the well first visited in that tract.